made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 - Handle secrets, docker-slim and automation;

 ### Attack happens: what to do
 Let's think about a potentially real scenario: you have an application running over one or more Docker images - that could or could not be scaled out to many containers, it doesn't matter for the purpose of the reasoning.
-Let imagine that this application runs some malicious code and/or code with bugs well known or - even worst - not kwnon yet.
+Let imagine that this application runs some malicious code and/or code with bugs well known or - even worst - not known yet.
 This bring your system to be hacked by someone else - i.e. someone else take control of the Docker container running your application by using some exploits and accidentally - even worst - scale privileges to your host system too.

 The first question is: what should you do if this happens to your application?